Team973/2018-inseason/docs/YourFirstPR.md

  - If Chris L has been within 5 feet of your computer, you probably have atom installed so you might as well use that.
 I have no idea how to use atom so you're on your own for that one...
  - If you don't have atom installed, you can edit the file by typing `nano src/Robot.h`.  nano is a super simple text editor; you can use it to edit any text file.
 When you're done making your changes, type control-O followed by enter to save the changes then type control x to exit nano.

 At the top of Robot.h there's a list of Contributors.
 Add your name to the list.
-Every space matters... make sure the `*` lines up with all the other `*`'s an dmake sure the `-` lines up with all the other `-`.
+Every space matters... make sure the `*` lines up with all the other `*`'s and make sure the `-` lines up with all the other `-`.
 If it's not exactly right, Kyle is going to reject your PR.

 ## Compiling
 Alright you just changed the source code.
 Did you break the world?
 Let's check.
 This step may take up to 5 minutes the first time you do it.
 After you do it the first time it should be almost instantaneous.
 Bazel is good stuff.